 The are two deadlines for this work.

-There is the main submission deadline which is the penultimate day of term, Thursday 12 December at 1400.
-You must submit your work.
+There is the main submission deadline which is the penultimate day of term, Thursday 11 December at 1400.
+You must submit your work by this time.
 Work that is submitted after this deadline will receive a penalty of 5% for every day or part-day late.
 Work that is more than 14 days late will not be marked and will receive 0.
 Work will be submitted electronically through Gradescope via the Minerva page for the module.

 Optionally, you may also wish to get some brief informal feedback on your draft work before the main deadline.
 If you wish to get feedback on your draft work, you should submit that draft by Friday 6 December at 1400.
 I will return a small amount of general feedback about your work by Monday 9 December.
-I will not mark your draft, and the feedback will be a brief sentence or too that may be of a little help when completing the final version of your work.
+I will not give a mark to your draft, and the feedback will be a brief sentence or too that may be of a little help when completing the final version of your work.
 The quality of your draft submission will have no effect (either positive or negative) on the mark for your main submission, and there is no penalty if you choose not to take advantage of this offer.
+You still must submit your final work by the main submission deadline, even if you submit a draft for feedback.
 No extensions can be offered on the deadline for this informal feedback.

 The Gradescope submission for the final report will open after 1400 on Friday 6 December (to avoid drafts for optional feedback getting mixed up with final reports).
 The Gradescope submission for optional feedback on draft work will be open from the computer practical sessions in week 9.